 Pay for ophthalmologists varies depending on skills and experience.

-Ophthalmologists working in private hospitals or clinics usually run their own businesses and can earn more than this.
+Ophthalmologists working in the private sector can earn more than this.

 (This information is a guide only.
 Find out more about the sources of our pay information)